wpilibsuite/frc-docs/contributing.md

 ***IMPORTANT: Currently we are in the process of migrating documentation from the official screensteps.
 Please hold off on writing new articles unless they are a migration from [screensteps](http://wpilib.screenstepslive.com/s/currentCS)***

+***ALSO NOTE: FIRST retains all rights to documentation and images provided.
+This disclaimer is in the event that FIRST decides to make this project official***

 The goal of frc-docs is to have a [FIRST](https://firstinspires.org) Robotics Competition documentation into a community led model.

 This community-led model's goals are: